 The IRC has assisted the AISC and the AISC Emergency Response Sub-Committee (ERSC) by seeking industry input and responding to a number of requests for information.
 These requests have taken place in several stages.

 Immediate crisis response

-- Identification of immediate training issues relating to workplace and campus-based training (completed April 2020). - Identification of skills needs and delivery challenges for essential workforces (completed May 2020).
+• Identification of immediate training issues relating to workplace and campus-based training (completed April 2020).